gregorFeigel/SwiftyShellScript/README.md

 }
 ```
-The rendered script will now be:
+The rendered script now looks like this:

 ```
 #!/bin/sh